sebhan/DESeq2/readme.md

 # Description
-RNA sequencing data with R, using DESeq2.
+Differential expression analysis of RNA sequencing data with R, using DESeq2.